xoxoist/oni/README.md

     // default consume mode is implicit
     consumer := oni.NewConsumer(stream)
     ```
+- `IConsumer.ErrorHandler(callbackFunc ErrorCallbackFunc)`
+    ```go
+    // set global error handler which will be invoked when oni.HandlerFunc returns error
+    // this function should be called before handler creation and only called once consumer.ErrorHandler(func (err error) {
+        if err != nil {
+            // do error handling logic such as logging
+            // or handle special error cases
+        }
+    })
+    ```
 - `IConsumer.Implicit()`
     ```go
     // set consume mode to implicit which means every message